bcwarner/pccc/README.md

 # Portable Context-Cognizant Completer

 PCCC is an expanable library which can be used to power a text editor's auto completer and provide more helpful suggestions based on the document being edited.
 For example, insertions into a C file containing a reference to stdio.h may show up with suggestions to symbols like `size\_t`.
 PCCC is written in C, and the lexer/parsers it uses are written in Flex and Bison.
 A plugin is available for Sublime Text in the repository.
-PCCC is licensed under the GPLv3, and the project is currently in its alpha stage.
+PCCC is licensed under the GPLv3, and the project is currently in its *very early* alpha stage.

 ## Usage
 You can find an example of how this library works in plugins/pccc\_sublime.py.